open-education-hub/ccas/CCAS_pandoc.md

 $$\lim_{x\rightarrow 4} \frac{x^{2}-16}{x-4}.$$

-Notice that in principle we can not simply stick in the value $x=4$ since we would then get $0/0$ which is not defined.
+Notice that in principle we cannot simply stick in the value $x=4$ since we would then get $0/0$ which is not defined.
 However we can look at the numerator and try to factor it.

 This gives us: